International Polar Year: Montréal, Canada, 2012

 Building on the previous IPY Science Conference in Oslo, the IPY steering committee organized a science conference (22–27 April 2012) in Montréal, Canada, with the theme ‘From knowledge to action’.
 This conference examined the global impact and implications of International Polar Year activities.
 The aim of the IPY Science Conference in 2012 was to help shape stewardship, sustainable development and environmental protection goals for the strategic and highly valued polar regions.
 In total the IPY 2012 conference received 2134 abstracts with contributions from over 45 countries.

 Polar Educators International

-An important legacy of the IPY 2012 "From Knowledge to Action" Conference Polar Educators Workshop, together with the education and outreach efforts of the International Polar Year 2007 – 2008, was the establishment of Polar Educators International (PEI), a vibrant network promoting polar education and research to a global community.
+A legacy of the IPY 2012 "From Knowledge to Action" Conference Polar Educators Workshop, together with the education and outreach efforts of the International Polar Year 2007 – 2008, was the establishment of Polar Educators International (PEI), a network promoting polar education and research to a global community.
 This includes a formal network of professionals involved in science education focused on promoting excellence in teaching polar science.
 Louise Huffman, co-chair of the IPY Education and Outreach Committee was one of the founding members.